michaelficarra/MooTools-StringScanner/README.md

 ### scan(pattern)
 *Note: this method alters last match results*

 Attempts to match the given pattern at the position of the scan pointer.
-Returns the matched string and advances the string pointer upon successful match.
+Returns the matched String and advances the String pointer upon successful match.
 A failed match will result in a null value being returned.

 	ss.reset()				// #<StringScanner 0/13 @ "abc12...">
 	ss.scan(/[a-z]+/)		// "abc"